vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 [^52]: Note that cooling towers often have a plume of water vapor above them, but this is the result of evaporative cooling, and not exhaust in the usual sense.

-[^53]: We are unavoidably exposed to radia- tion in our daily lives from air, water, food, Earth, and the cosmos.
+[^53]: We are unavoidably exposed to radiation in our daily lives from air, water, food, Earth, and the cosmos.
-Figure 15.21: Three Mile Island nuclear plant in Pennsylvania.
-The two reactor cores are in the foreground of the larger cooling towers behind.
-Source: U.S. DOE.

 [^54]: ... within 10 minutes of the earthquake